 Humira and Taltz are both prescribed to treat psoriatic arthritis, ankylosing spondylitis, and plaque psoriasis.
 Humira also has certain other approved uses for autoimmune disorders, such as rheumatoid arthritis.

-The cost of each medication depends on whether you have insurance or you’re paying out of pocket.
-Typically, your cost for either medication will be higher without insurance.
+The cost of each medication depends on whether you have insurance or are paying out of pocket.
+Typically, the cost of either medication will be higher without insurance.

 Other factors that may affect the price you pay include: